 For example, radio optimization techniques, such as modulation optimization can be applied to reduce the power consumption of the nodes.
 Equally, green M2M communications enable the adjustment of power transmission to the minimum level, facilitating more efficient protocols via algorithmic and distributed computing techniques.
 Cluster architectures or multi-path routing can also provide more energy-efficient routing techniques.

-Harness efficiency to achieve net zero
+Harness efficiency to achieve net zero energy

 Energy efficiency is absolutely key to cutting carbon emissions and reaching the net zero goal.
 The large-scale deployment of renewable energy sources necessitates more intelligent and distributed energy systems.
 In this respect, technologies such as IoT can help the energy sector transform from a central, hierarchical supply chain to a decentralized, smart, and optimized system.